 After you’re done submitting your documents and addressing anything with your lender, you’ll have to:

 - Sign up for homeowner’s insurance.

 - Get title insurance and other closing services.

 How to lower your interest rate and pay smaller amounts

-The key is to make yourself as appealing as possible to a lender.
+The key to landing a low rate is to make yourself as appealing as possible to a lender.

 Boost your credit score.
 When you have a higher credit score, you'll be seen as less risky — and will be rewarded with a better interest rate.

 Credit scores are determined by information in your credit reports, including your payment history, the balance-to-limit ratios on your credit cards, the length of your credit history, and your current amount of debt.

 The easiest way to increase your credit score is to pay your bills on time and keep your credit card balances low.

 If you’re not sure about the current status of your credit score, get a free score online to find out.